Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Problem Statement

+\section{Problem Statement}

 \automl{} is a widely used term, so, here we first define the problem we consider in this work.
-Then, we discuss the building blocks of \automl{} systems before we provide an overview of existing \automl{} methods and systems, including \autosklearn{}.

-\subsection{Problem Statement}

 Let $P(\Dataset)$ be a distribution of datasets from which we can sample an individual dataset's distribution $P_d = P_d(\mathbf{x},y)$.
 The \automl{} problem we consider is to generate a trained pipeline $\Model_{\conf} : \mathbf{x} \mapsto y$, hyperparameterized by $\conf \in \confs$ that automatically produces predictions for samples from the distribution $P_d$ minimizing the expected generalization error:\footnote{Our notation follows \cite{vapnik-neurips1991a}.}

 Since a dataset can only be observed through a set of $n$ independent observations $\Dataset_d = \{(\mathbf{x}_1,y_1),\dots,(\mathbf{x}_{n},y_{n})\} \sim P_d$, we can only empirically approximate the generalization error on sample data: